Baneeishaque/Scrap_Voter_List/README.md

 Todo : Automation of captcha challenge***

 ----------
-**NB : Pipenv based developemnt is encouraged, however requirements.txt is also available.
+**Pipenv based developemnt is encouraged, however requirements.txt is also available.
 if you prefer Anaconda Distribution - A conda environment file is also available.**